reuhenbhalod/DayBreak/README.md

 Meanwhile, the COLMI R09, an unassuming smart ring with optical heart rate, SpO2, sleep staging, and step tracking, has been fully reverse-engineered by the open-source community.
 The sensors exist.
 The data is decodable.
 What's missing is the last mile: a clean, opinionated app that turns raw BLE packets into a single glanceable answer.

 So I built my own Oura, end to end, for one real user: **my dad**.
-Non-technical, won't open settings, won't troubleshoot Bluetooth, won't interpret a graph.
 Success is measured by one thing: he glances at his phone each morning and understands, in words, how he slept and whether to take it easy today.

 ## What Daybreak Does